-- 2. Lock the park brake (B). - 3.
-Pull PTO lever (C) all the way back to the rearward (OFF) position. - 4.
-To start the engine: - S1642 and S1742 Place the throttle lever (D) in the CHOKE (N) position.
-As the engine begins to run smoothly, lower the throttle lever in small steps, allowing the engine to accept changes in speed and load, until the throttle lever is in the FAST () position. - S2046 Place the throttle lever (D) the FAST (♥) position and pull out choke knob (E).
-As the engine begins to run smoothly, push the choke knob in until fully seated. - 5.
+- 1. Move transmission shift lever (A) to N (NEUTRAL) position. - 2.
+Lock the park brake (B). - 3.
+Pull PTO lever (C) all the way back to the (OFF) position.

+- 4. Push throttle lever (D) up to the FAST () position and pull out choke knob (E).
+As the engine begins to run smoothly, push the choke knob in until it is fully seated. - 5.
 Turn ignition key (F) to start position to crank the engine.
 Crank engine until it starts, but no longer than 5 seconds. - 6.
-If engine starts, release key to run position.
+Release key to run position when engine starts.
 If engine does not start, release key to run position and wait 10 seconds before cranking the engine again. - 7.
 Let engine run for a couple of minutes to warm-up before operating tractor.